juliesymons/juliesymons/GettingStarted.md

 Using these simple abstractions, the CCT compiler optimizes the computation across operators and can distribute the work efficiently to scale from one CPU to clusters with millions of GPU cores.

+The next section shows two examples, then the following sections drill down with more details on each of these abstractions.

 <center>
 ![CCT Compute Graph](doc/cctComputeGraph.png)
 </center>